BikramMondal5/MediVerify/README.md

-# 🧠🔍 NeuraMed - Intelligence that safeguards every pill
+# 🧠🔍 MediVerify - Intelligence that safeguards every pill

-NeuraMed is an AI and Blockchain-powered platform designed to detect counterfeit medications and ensure pharmaceutical authenticity.
+MediVerify is an AI and Blockchain-powered platform designed to detect counterfeit medications and ensure pharmaceutical authenticity.
 This system enables patients, pharmacists, and healthcare providers to verify the legitimacy of medicine using AI-driven visual analysis and transparent blockchain tracking.

 ## 🚀 Project Overview